cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/network-policies/_index.md

 ### Source Port

-The IP address of the user making the request.
+The source port of the user making the request.

 | UI name     | API example              |
 | ----------- | ------------------------ |